chanbengz/SUSTech_CS_Notes/README.md

 - **Slides** Lecture slides
 - **Text** Textbook and reference

-Mostly, assignments, notes and reports are written in typst or $\LaTeX$.
+Mostly, assignments, notes and reports are written in Typst or $\LaTeX$.

 The notes can be viewed on my [blog](https://chanbengz.github.io). ~~I haven't written any, though.~~